shanjiang7/GraphNet/README.md

 # GraphNet  ![](https://img.shields.io/badge/version-v0.1-brightgreen) ![](https://img.shields.io/github/issues/PaddlePaddle/GraphNet?label=open%20issues)    [![](https://img.shields.io/badge/Contribute%20to%20GraphNet-blue)](https://github.com/PaddlePaddle/GraphNet/issues/98)

 **GraphNet** is a large-scale dataset of deep learning **computation graphs**, designed to serve as a standard benchmark and training corpus for **AI-driven tensor compiler optimization**.
-It contains massive, diverse graphs extracted from state-of-the-art models, enabling consistent comparison of optimization effectiveness across compiler passes, frameworks, and hardware platforms.
+It contains diverse graphs extracted from state-of-the-art models, enabling effective evaluation of compiler pass optimizations across frameworks and hardware platforms.

 With GraphNet, users can:
 1. Quickly benchmark the optimization performance of various compiler strategies.
 2. Easily conduct regression tests on existing compilers.
 3. Train AI‑for‑Systems models to automatically generate compiler optimization passes.

-**Vision**: We aim to enable cross-hardware portability of compiler optimizations by allowing models to learn and transfer optimization strategies.
-It will greatly reduce the manual effort required to develop efficient operator implementations.
+**Vision**: We aim to achieve cross-hardware portability of compiler optimizations by allowing models to learn and transfer optimization strategies.
+It will significantly  reduce the manual effort required to develop efficient operator implementations.